 End big money influence on elections

 I will ask the provincial government to require all elected officials and civic political parties be subject to the existing provincial regulations governing campaign finance between elections, including annual disclosure of donations.

 I will also ask the provincial government to require all local election candidates and local third-party advertisers to provide regular disclosures of donations between January 1 and election day during an election year.

 Build 25,000 new purpose-built rental apartments and laneway homes over the next decade

-As mayor, I’ll work with for-profit builders to build more market rentals.
+I'm focused on working with for-profit builders to build more market rentals.